tinchogb/TestMyInternetBand/README.md

 Check that you have installed `speedtest` running:
 `$ which speedtest`

-## How to usage?
+## How to use?
 1 - Go to this cloned repository folder.
 2 - Run the help message:
 ` ./testmyinternetband.sh -h`

 ### Commond monthly registry usage